asimihsan/onlinejudge/README.md

 ## TODO

+-   evaluator
+    -   need to put problems onto server if you want to upload them (or don't! maybe don't allow uploads from server)
+    -   rather make a command line argument to recreate/upload problems OR start server
 -   Make some automated tests.
+    -   evaluator
+        -   GET/OPTIONS work
+        -   unknown problem ID gives 404, even when you evaluate
 -   Fix suid on sandbox.
 It seems to be root again, able to e.g. delete all files.
 -   I think on boot the image can't ssh into ubuntu@localhost.
 Fix image.
 -   After running the following infinite print in Java can't run Java programs any more